 2. Covent Garden Christmas Market

 This square’s historic setting and charming Victorian-era buildings make the perfect backdrop for a Christmas market.
-Covent Garden Market is one of the longest-running festive fairs in London and an absolute must-see.
+Covent Garden Christmas Market is one of the longest-running festive fairs in London and a must-see.

 3. Southbank Centre Christmas Market